-*
+* All refueling outages AND outages that enter cold shutdown require use of this Inspection Procedure (IP).

 71111.20-01 INSPECTION OBJECTIVES

 To verify that outage activities important to safety are appropriately managed.

 To verify that safety-related and risk-significant structures, systems, and components in inaccessible areas during power operations are appropriately maintained to support required safety functions.